cmdr-nova/cmdr-nova.github.io/_posts/2025-03-02-reasons-you-should-jump-on-my-patreon.md

 I'm not really a traditional creator in the sense that, I don't have a merch store, I don't really have any material rewards that I offer, and I'm not a big streamer, or Youtuber who enjoys posting my face online at all times.
 Mostly, if you're on my Patreon for, at minimum, a dollar, you can download a zip archive of *every single album I've ever released*, plus copies of my old books that, at this point, I'm not sure anyone even knows exists anymore.
 And, then, of course, there's my, admittedly, *pretty quiet* Discord channel with auto-roles, where you can join, and hey, maybe start up some conversations!

+In regard to Second Life, I have a Patreon group in-world that gives an automatic discount on all of my digital products.

 But, you don't even have to pay.
 You can just follow my Patreon, and this helps boost its visibility to others.

 The reason I'm writing this, though, is, why?
 Why do I have a Patreon?